TUI-NICR/gandalf_detector/README.md

 The detector can be trained for detection and distinction of different objects.
 For our application we trained it for the detection and destinction of the three object classes 1) person without walking aid, 2) person in a wheelchair, and 3) person with a walker.
 The trained model for detection and distinction of these objects is provided with this detector.

 The detector is not fully ported to ROS until yet.
-Especially the multi object detection is not commited yet.
+Especially the training of a detector on your own data is not supported until yet.
+However, we plan to provide the necessary sources soon.

-To test the detector (without object classification) run: roslaunch gandalf_detector gandalf_detector.launch
+To try out the detector run:
+roslaunch gandalf_detector gandalf_detector.launch
+Then you can visualize the laser range data and the markers (which show the detections) using rviz

 When using this software for your own research, please acknowledge the effort that went into its construction by citing the corresponding paper: